markallisongit/blog/content/posts/2021/deploy-bicep-with-azure-devops/index.md

 bicep --version
 ```

-I wasn't happy with this though because there's lots of extra code to maintain, and there were issues between tasks where PowerShell could not find the bicep executable, despite me adding it to the PATH.
+I wasn't happy with this though because there's extraneous code to maintain, and there were issues between tasks where PowerShell could not find the bicep executable, despite me adding it to the PATH.

 #### Az module version

-The Az module version to support bicep must be 5.6 or later.
+The Az module version to support bicep **must be v 5.6 or later**.
 However the [latest Windows Microsoft-Hosted agent VM](https://github.com/actions/virtual-environments/blob/main/images/win/Windows2019-Readme.md) only has 5.5.
 I did spend some time trying to coerce it into installing a later verison with `Install-Module`, `Update-Module`, `Install-Package` etc,  but I didn't get very far.
 I didn't get any errors with installing the module, but bicep threw an error:

 `##[error]Unexpected character encountered while parsing value: @.
 Path '', line 0, position 0.
 ##[error]PowerShell exited with code '1'.`